shanescarlett/Glide-Transformations/README.md

 	))
 	.into(imageView);
 ```
-Some transformations have parameters that can be set via builder notation:
+Some transformations have parameters that can be set with a builder pattern:
 ```Java
 Transformation t = new Shadow(this).setBlurRadius(10).setElevation(10).setAngle(45);
 ```